 We felt that the virtual reality refers to a fiction.
 How much the illusion reality will have will depend on whether we use a simple computer screen with its attached hardware or devices created ex-professo that we will use to experience and live that unreality.
 The latter is the immersive virtual reality, the one in which the user perceives sensorial stimuli and lives like it's real the three-dimensional world being shown.

 La augmented reality, on the other hand, adds to the real virtual elements, creating a "mixed" environment in real time and in which we do not lose contact with the "true".
 In this way we are shown information that we could not be able to see in "normal conditions" which will enrich our experience.

 The immersive virtual realities that interest Kumar in his article are those that use geolocation.
 The important point here is determine the area within which we "immerse".
 The concept of metaverse.
-Understood this as that virtual world (a metaphor of the real one) where a person interacts with others using a identity represented graphically as an image or photograph known as avatar.
+Understood as that virtual world (a metaphor for the real one) where a person interacts with others using a identity represented graphically as an image or photograph known as avatar.

 Putting the pieces in place

 Kumar refers to 3 projects, all created by the company Mantle.
 Conceived in its beginnings as Preliminal Games by its founders, this project had as purpose to create games that use geolocation presented in three dimensions to the user trying to reproduce a sort of augmented reality.
 They soon warned that in Unity, the popular game development platform, there were not many who used maps.
 It was there that the idea of creating their own system and with it, Mantle arose.